 The number one cause of teen death in America isn’t drugs, suicide or homicide - it’s fatal car accidents.
-In fact, car crashes kill as many teens as the next two causes combined.
+In fact, Harris County saw 110,489 car accidents in 2015 alone according to the Texas Department of Transportation.
+(Source: Davis Personal Injury: Car Accidents).
+Car crashes kill as many teens as the next two causes combined.
 Tragically, many of these crashes are preventable.

 Every day in the U.S., six teen drivers (ages 16-19) die in a motor vehicle crash.
 Though the number of fatal teen car accidents has steadily decreased in the last decade, teen drivers are still nearly three times more likely to be in a fatal car crash than drivers aged 20 and older.
 Though young drivers make up only a small percentage of all motorists on the road, the rate of fatal crashes involving teen drivers (especially among males) is disproportionately high.